deepanshu-byte/projects/meteor-project/README.md

 - Use Meteor Methods

 The project is still in build as meteor uses old version of node.js therefore the app is crashing it will take some time to be fixed.
+Node modules and .meteor file are not uploaded.
+Please seek help for those folder on your own.
+Sorry, for inconvience.